Frequently Asked Questions (FAQ)

 No. We do not offer conditional offers of admission for English proficiency.
 You must submit a passing test score before your application will be reviewed.

 If your transcripts/documents are in a language other than English, you must provide a notarized English translation.
 Please note translations do not replace original documentation, both versions must be submitted.

-Each applicant should receive an automatic e-mail acknowledging their online application and giving them instructions on how to create a RAMSS account to check the status of the submission of their application materials.
+Each applicant should receive an automatic email acknowledging their online application and providing instructions on how to create a MyServiceHub account to check the status of the submission of their application materials.

 Make sure to check all junk mail, as emails are sent within 2-3 business days from the time you submit your application payment.

-The “To-Do List” is on the right hand side of your “Student Centre”, which can be found by clicking on the RAMSS tab at the top of the screen after you log into my.ryerson.ca.
-If nothing is listed in the "To-Do" section, then everything has been received.
+The "To-Do List" is on the right-hand side of your "Student Centre," which can be found by clicking on the MyServiceHub tab at the top of the screen after you log into my.torontomu.ca.
+Everything has been received if nothing is listed in the "To-Do" section.

-If your checklist is showing "To-Do" items, this means that any listed items are still missing.
+If your checklist shows "To-Do" items, any listed items are still missing.
 Click on details for more information regarding the documents listed.